cajcrook/makersbnb/README.md

-# MakersBnB Python Project Seed
+# MakersBnB Python Project

-This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).
+This repo contains our Python project, MakersBnb.

-Someone in your team should fork this seed repo to their GitHub account.
-Everyone in the team should then clone this fork to their local machine to work on it.
+Alongside Python we used Flask and Pytest.

 ## Setup